setms/book/docs/introduction/engineering.md

 ```

 A **concept map** is a graph where the nodes represent concepts and the edges the relationships between them.
+Concepts maps are useful for organizing and structuring knowledge.

 A **system** is part of a network inside a boundary @@Brockman2009.
 Everything outside the boundary is the **environment**.